samantharachelb/swift-algorithms-data-structures/Big-O/readme.md

 Execution time is proportionate to the 4th power of the size of the input data

+###### Polynomial Time - O(n^k) complexity
+Nested loops within a method or function should be considered a warning sign when it comes to time complexity, and these should be avoided all costs.

+When you encounter two (2) or more loops that resemble Russian nesting dolls, ask yourself if the nested iterations are really necessary to solve the problem at hand.

+Polynomial time complexity is the result of rushed coding, a lack of time, a lack of expertise, or all three.

 ##### Logarithmic Time - O(log n)
+Execution time increases linearly while the size of the input data grows exponentially.